Are electronic signatures legal? Your 2023 guide to e-signing

 United States

-The Electronic Signatures in Global and National Commerce Act, or E-Sign Act, was passed in 2000 to provide a general rule of validity for electronic records and signatures for transactions in or affecting commerce across state and country lines.
+The Electronic Signatures in Global and National Commerce Act (E-SIGN) passed in 2000, legislated that electronic signatures are legal in every state and U.S. territory where federal law applies.
+The Act aims to provide a general rule of validity for electronic records and signatures for transactions in or affecting commerce across state and country lines.
 It explicitly allows the use of electronic records to satisfy any statute, regulation, or rule of law that calls for such information to be supplied in writing, with the affirmative and valid consent of the signatories.

 A legally binding e-signature requires evidence of deliberation and informed consent on the signer’s part to enter into the agreement and accept its terms.
 Using a mouse, touchpad or touchscreen to draw their signature or typing their name into a document's signature field are the most commonly used way to accomplish that.